ansible/ansible/docs/docsite/rst/playbooks_filters.rst

   {{ output | parse_xml('path/to/spec') }}

-The ``parse_xml`` filter will load the spec file and pass the command output through, it returning JSON output.
-The spec file is a YAML yaml that defines how to parse the XML output.
+The ``parse_xml`` filter will load the spec file and pass the command output through formatted as JSON.

 The spec file should be valid formatted YAML.
 It defines how to parse the XML output and return JSON data.

 Below is an example of a valid spec file that will parse the output from the ``show vlan | display xml`` command.::

     ---